 A car lease transfer is as simple as it sounds: you give your leasing contract to someone else.

-When you transfer your car lease contract, the terms will be the same for the new lessee - the monthly payments, the contract expiry date, and annual mileage will all remain consistent.
+You likely already know how car leasing works, so if you leave out the final stage of handing the car back to the broker, the car lease transfer comes into play.
+When you transfer your car lease contract, the terms will be the same for the new lessee - the remaining cost to lease the car, the contract expiry date, and annual mileage will all remain consistent.
+What happens at the end of the lease will be the exact same.
 The only thing that changes is that the new lessee will take over the contract.

 You won’t have any connections to it anymore.
 The new lessee assumes full responsibility for the lease car and contract terms until the end of the lease rolls around.